-Real estate sector has been one of the most unorganised sectors of the Indian economy and the situation has only worsened over the years due to the ever increasing presence of fresh entrants.
-Eventually, it is the end user who is taking the final hit because it’s them who have invested their hard earned money.
+The real estate sector has been one of the most unorganized sectors of the Indian economy and the situation has only worsened over the years due to the ever-increasing presence of fresh entrants.
+Eventually, it is the end-user who is making the final hit because it’s them who have invested their hard-earned money.
 Customers put in their savings or take over additional loans, but this decision is usually taken in a hurry without proper checks and verifications, hence the trouble.
-Also, they need to payout their current rentals, pledge the fixed EMIs against the loans borrowed, etc. which adds to the mess.
-With no promise of delivery, no time frame disclosed on the progress of work, no details divulged on the work style of the developer, but still there is an investment which has now turned into a non – performing asset.
+Also, they need to payout their current rentals, pledges the fixed EMIs against the loans borrowed, etc. which adds to the mess.
+With no promise of delivery, no time frame disclosed on the progress of work, no details divulged on the work style of the developer, but still, there is an investment that has now turned into a non-performing asset.
 In light of the recent happenings, which incited buyers of Unitech who had no way out but to knock on the doors of the judiciary, one can imagine the extent to which people have been exploited by developers.

-Sharing his views on such developments off late, Mr. Rajesh Goyal, Vice President CREDAI-Western U.P. & MD, RG Group shares, “With more and more new players coming into Indian realty, people have been spoiled with options to invest their money but that also brings along the need for home-buyers to be even more cautious while short listing or finalising their home.
-A lot of nuisance is being created by these newbie who either do not carry a strong background or sound technical knowledge/ expertise or professionalism that the sector demands thus failing to deliver their promises and bringing a bad name to the whole sector.
+Sharing his views on such developments off late, Mr. Rajesh Goyal, Vice President CREDAI-Western U.P. & MD, RG Group shares, “With more and more new players coming into Indian realty, people have been spoiled with options to invest their money but that also brings along the need for home-buyers to be even more cautious while shortlisting or finalizing their home.
+A lot of nuisances is being created by this newbie who either do not carry a strong background or sound technical knowledge/ expertise or professionalism that the sector demands thus failing to deliver their promises and bringing a bad name to the whole sector.
 We are hopeful that, in 2016 the implementation of RERA will put an end to all these misdoings.”

 What has been in store?

-Taking NCR realty market as an example, the average delay range from 3-5 years and this has definitely played it’s part in the boil up to these events.
+Taking NCR realty market as an example, the average delay range from 3-5 years and this has definitely played its part in the boil up to these events.
 Many builders had raised money from the market on the promises of assured returns but even after substantial time has elapsed, there is no construction work in progress and neither has there been any word on the returns which they had promised to the investors and buyers.
-There are various reasons which builders cite for the delay in projects like the authority not providing necessary approvals on time, limited availability of raw materials, labours, etc. but the actual reason is something else.
-Once a project is launched and they pick up money from the market, they tend to invest that money in acquiring land for new projects.
-Explaining further, Mr. Kushagr Ansal, Director, Ansal Housing states, “Most of the times, the greed to earn more is what makes these builders err and come in the wrong sight of the buyers.
-Once they are able to achieve a pompous launch to their debut project and collect handsome amount from the market, they invest that money in acquiring new land masses for future projects rather utilizing the funds on the development of the project.
+There are various reasons which builders cite for the delay in projects like the authority not providing necessary approvals on time, limited availability of raw materials, labors, etc. but the actual reason is something else.
+Once a project is launched, and they pick up money from the market, they tend to invest that money in acquiring land for new projects.
+Explaining further, Mr. Kushagr Ansal, Director, Ansal Housing states, “Most of the time, the greed to earn more is what makes these builders err and come in the wrong sight of the buyers.
+Once they are able to achieve a pompous launch to their debut project and collect the handsome amounts from the market, they invest that money in acquiring new landmasses for future projects rather than utilizing the funds on the development of the project.
 What follows then is what we all are very well aware of and the ruckus it creates.”